SAP/abap-file-formats/doc/specification.md

 is used.

 ### Always Shown Fields
-Normally, if an ABAP object is serialised, only the components of the corresponding type with a non-initial value are writte to the `.json` file.
+Normally, if an ABAP object is serialised, only the components of the corresponding type with a non-initial value are written to the `.json` file.
 If a component shall be shown regardless to its value, the annotation
 ```abap
 "! $showAlways
 ```